 Who can I contact for more information?

-The only agency able to help with any information related to a lookback is the Department of Health and Human Services.
-If you've been contacted by the department about a possible risk of disease transmission, you will also have been given a specific phone number to call.
+The only agency able to help with any information related to a lookback is the Department of Health.
+If the department has contacted you about a possible risk of disease transmission, you will also have been given a specific phone number to call.